nocobase/nocobase/docs/en-US/user-manual/introduction/5-minutes-to-get-started.md

 ## 3. Adding and Configuring Blocks

-NocoBase currently supports table, kanban, calendar, form, details, and other types of blocks that present data from a data collection and allow manipulation of the data.
+NocoBase currently supports table, kanban, calendar, form, items, and other types of blocks that present data from a data collection and allow manipulation of the data.
 Obviously, customers, orders, and products are suitable for displaying and manipulating in a table block.

 We add a table block to the "All Orders" page, select Collection `Orders` as the data source, and configure the columns to be displayed for this table block.